Glossary of Insurance Terms

-Full coverage.
-This is a common insurance term used with the public and is possibly one of the most misunderstood terms for policyholders.
+- Full coverage.
+This is a common insurance term in our glossary of insurance terms used with the public and is possibly one of the most misunderstood terms for policyholders.
 The average person understands the term “full coverage” to mean that everything is sufficiently covered.
 There’s nothing to worry about.
 This is, unfortunately, false security.

 If a driver from Florida causes an accident in Georgia and has only $10,000 in liability coverage on their liability policy, the at-fault driver from Florida gets the benefit of the Georgia state minimum.
 In short, the at-fault driver from Florida is covered up to $25,000 in liability coverage, regardless of having only $10,000 listed on their dec page.

 However, the opposite is not true.
 The Georgia driver who is covered with $25,000 in liability coverage doesn’t drop down to $10,000 when they cross the Florida line.
 They keep the same coverage of $25,000.

 - Uninsured/underinsured coverage.
 This is coverage that protects you if an at-fault driver either has no insurance or not enough coverage.
 It is sometimes called UM (uninsured motorist) or UIM (underinsured motorist).
 Unlike collision coverage, UM/UIM coverage may not payout on a claim if the other driver is not considered liable for causing the accident.